wormhole-foundation/wormhole-docs/learn/glossary.md

 An index of commonly used technical terms.

 ## Chain ID
-The Chain IDs in the Wormhole context are `u16` integers that map to chains.
-Note that these Chain IDs are different from other Chain IDs used for things like wallets.
+The chain IDs in the Wormhole context are `u16` integers that map to chains.
+Note that these chain IDs are different from other chain IDs used for things like wallets.

 Each Chain ID is documented on its page in the [Blockchain Environments](#){target=\_blank}.
 <!-- link to blockchain platforms page-->